Skip to content

 to receive $30 discount off tuition!

-This Winter, China Institute in America offers music classes in the areas of traditional Guqin 古琴 and Pipa 琵琶.
+This Summer, China Institute in America offers music classes in the areas of traditional Guqin 古琴 and Pipa 琵琶.

 All classes at China Institute in America are conducted and taught by accredited instructors internationally-renowned in their respective field of training.
 Browse below for detailed class descriptions and instructor bios.